Social connection ideas

 Founded in 2019, this Oxfordshire based organisation hold regular talks, including a monthly Zoom call (£8 in person, £5 suggested online donation).

 Find new friends to walk with and feel connected to your local landscape.
 The National Trust offers a range of nationwide walks including ones for mental health and UK groups run by BAME communities.

 No longer the domain of elite athletes and New Year’s Day dippers, cold water swimming is attracting people of all ages and abilities for the mental and physical health benefits, as well as the community aspect.
-For more information, venues and safety tips, visit:

 Want to learn to tango?
 Dance the foxtrot?
 Try online salsa?
 Type in the dance of your choice and this national platform connects you with people in your area and beyond with the same interests.